 Gotcha Fresh Tea

 We’ve got your next tea-time stop at Gotcha Fresh Tea.
-More of a concept store than a grab and go type place, Gotcha’s tea leaves are farmed and picked from their very own plantation in Taiwan.
-Their unique flavours follow a modern approach with bamboo charcoal, aloe vera collagen and durian cheese foam finding their place among classic black sugar syrups and fruit infused green tea.
-You can even get reusable bottles, for an eco-friendly bubble tea.
+Gotcha’s tea leaves are farmed and picked from their very own plantation in Taiwan.
+Unique flavours include bamboo charcoal, aloe vera collagen and durian cheese foam.
+But you’ll still find classic black sugar syrups and fruit infused green tea.
+You can even get reusable bottles for an eco-friendly bubble tea.
 Delivery via DoorDash and takeaway in store.

-Another export from the tea masters in Taiwan is BlackBall, a cute corner shop hidden in Chinatown’s 206 Bourke complex.
-Most of their ingredients, including the perfectly uniform ‘boba’ pearls, are meticulously prepared at the BlackBall factory in Taiwan.
+Cute corner shop BlackBall is open for takeaway in Chinatown.
 Multi-layered fruity teas like cranberry lemon are perfect for balmy days, or indulge in social media’s favourite combo with a creamy brown sugar milk tea.
 Almost crème brûlée-like in its colouring, the mixture of bitter-sweet milky tea and decadent caramelised sugar syrup is a treat too good to skip.

 Chatime at QV stops for no one.
 Grab a hot matcha latte or iced brown sugar milk tea on your daily essential walk.
 Top it off with matcha mousse, creamy custard or rainbow popping pearls.
 Download the Chatime app to order ahead and your bev will be ready as you arrive.